EyringMLClimateGroup/keller26NewJPhys_QNN-cloudcover-shadow-models/README.md

 Lastly, we include the following notebooks:
 - To evaluate the QNN on the test data, for reference values to compare against the shadow models:
     - 'ref_qml6f.ipynb' to evaluate all 4 cloud regimes, the file 'ref_qml_6fN1000'.ipynb, evaluates only the first 1000 points of each cloud regime.
+The values computed here are used as reference values in Figures 2 - 7, 10 and 12
-- Shadowing with a piecewise affine-linear quasi-interpolation:
+- Shadowing with a piecewise affine-linear quasi-interpolation (cf. Section 4.1 in corresponding paper, used to generate data for Figure 2-4 )
     - 'intp_pw_linear.ipynb'
-- Shadowing with a quasi-interpolation on sparse grids:
+- Shadowing with a quasi-interpolation on sparse grids: (cf. Appendix A.1 in corresponding Paper, Figure 12)
     - 'intp_sparse_data.ipynb' to generate and save the sparse grid and evaluate the QNN on the sparse grid
     - 'intp_sparse_shadow.ipynb' to evaluate the shadow model on the test set
-- Shadowing with the QFM using FFT:
+- Shadowing with the QFM using FFT: (to reproduce the results in Section 4.2, , used to generate data for Figure 5-10)
-    - 'qfm_trunc_shadow.ipynb' to compute and evaluate the shadow model using QFM and FFT
+    - 'qfm_trunc_shadow.ipynb' to compute and evaluate the shadow model using QFM and FFT (this is used to generate data for Figures 5-7)
     - 'qfm_for_pytorch.ipynb' computes coefficients for a shadow model and saves it to be used in a pytorch model
     - 'qfm_pytorch_model_eval.ipynb' defines the Fourier-based shadow model as a pytorch model (for a faster evaluation of the test set)
-    - 'qfm_hardware_plots.ipynb' a function to plot the outputs of the QML models from Euro-Q-Exa
+    - 'qfm_hardware_plots.ipynb' a function to plot the outputs of the QML models from Euro-Q-Exa (this allows to reproduce the plots in Section 4.2.2, i.e., Figures 8-10; Figures 5-7 can be reproduced analogously)

 ## Data